-If a minister can’t come on their assigned day, they are asked to call another minister to substitute or call the head bread or cup minister for their team to let them know they won’t be at Mass.
+If a minister can’t come on their assigned day, they are asked to call another minister to substitute or call the head host or chalice minister for their team to let them know they won’t be at Mass.

 Ministers should arrive at least 10 minutes early on their scheduled day.
-Ministers should stop in the sacristy to pick up their medallion.
-Also, ministers are asked to please wash their hands just before Mass begins.
+They should stop in the sacristy to pick up their medallion.
+Also, they are asked to please wash their hands just before Mass begins.

 Extraordinary Ministers of the Eucharist should have an attitude of service, hospitality and reverence.
 We, the Body of Christ, are giving the Body and Blood of Christ to our sisters and brothers.

 “Extraordinary ministers may distribute both the Body and the Blood.
 As they do so, they announce “The body of Christ” [not “this is the Body of Christ,” “receive the Body of Christ,” or some other phrase]”. (from Guidelines for Eucharistic ministers for the Archdiocese of Portland).

 “After each communicant has received the Blood of Christ, the minister carefully wipes both sides of the rim of the chalice with a purificator.
 This action is a matter of both reverence and hygiene.
 For the same reason, the minister turns the chalice slightly after each communicant has received the Precious Blood.” (#45 from Norms for the Distribution and Reception of Holy Communion Under Both Kinds in the Dioceses of the United States of America)